 Symptoms for any of these conditions include persistent cough, chest pains, night sweats, shortness of breath, and fatigue.
 You may also have difficulty breathing.

 Lung cancer is another condition caused by long-term exposure to radon.
 Next to smoking, long-term radon exposure is the second most prevalent cause of lung cancer in the country.
 You may not notice any signs until it is too late.
 Some of the symptoms are persistent cough, wheezing, weight loss, difficulty breathing, and bloody sputum.

 How do you protect your family against radon exposure?

 The best way to protect yourself against the harmful effects of radon exposure is regular radon testing.

 If you haven’t had your home checked for radon, consider radon testing as soon as possible.
 Get in touch with a trained and certified radon technician in your area for radon testing.

 Once you’ve had your home tested and the level is 4 pCi/L or higher, think about radon abatement to reduce the gas level in your home.

 The longer you take action against radon exposure, the longer you’re putting yourself and family at risk of developing severe health conditions.
 Don’t put your loved ones at risk.
 Schedule for radon testing today.

 Atlantic Radon offers radon testing and mitigation in Annapolis, Severna Park, and surrounding areas.
-Call us at (443) 840-6782 or fill out our contact form for a free estimate.
+Fill out our contact form for a free estimate today.